Belfast Local Development Plan

 - deliver the spatial aspects of The Belfast Agenda, the city's community plan.

 Ongoing engagement and community consultation is an important element and these stages are set out in our Statement of Community Involvement.

 Draft Plan Strategy

-This short video describes what The Belfast Local Development Plan draft Plan Strategy consultation stage is about, its objectives and how to make comments based on soundness.
+This short video describes what The Belfast Local Development Plan draft Plan Strategy consultation stage was about and its objectives.

 The draft Plan Strategy sets out the overall aspirations for the future development of Belfast and policies to be used in assessing planning applications.

-The draft Plan Strategy was published on Thursday 23 August 2018 and a formal consultation period will run from Thursday 20 September 2018 to 5pm on Thursday 15 November 2018.
+The draft Plan Strategy was published on Thursday 23 August 2018 and a formal consultation period ran from Thursday 20 September 2018 to Thursday 15 November 2018.
 View our draft Plan Strategy and supporting documentation.